oamaok/libezpp/README.md

 ## Testing

-The test beatmap dataset is stored using [Git LargeFileStorage](https://git-lfs.github.com/).
-Download and extract the test beatmap dataset by running:
+The test beatmap dataset is stored using [Git Large File Storage](https://git-lfs.github.com/).
+Download and extract the test beatmap dataset by running (this only needs to be done once):
 ```
 yarn extract-test-data
 ```